 - Assists corporations with internal investigations and compliance programs, including Foreign Corrupt Practices Act compliance.

 Counsels clients on all aspects of privacy and information security laws, including the Federal Wiretap Statute and the Computer Fraud and Abuse Act.

 Professional & Civic Activities

 Professional and Civic Activities

-Mr. Thomson is Vice-Chair of the Publications Subcommittee for the Criminal Law Practice Group of The Federalist Society for Law & Public Policy Studies and is an Executive Committee Member of the New Orleans Lawyer's Chapter.
-He is also a member of the American and Louisiana State Bar Associations and the Louisiana Oil and Gas Association.
+Mr. Thomson is an Executive Committee Member of the Criminal Law Practice Group of The Federalist Society for Law & Public Policy Studies; and is an Executive Committee Member of the New Orleans Lawyer's Chapter.
+He is also a member of the American and Louisiana State Bar Associations.
 Mr. Thomson formerly served as a Board Member of the Metropolitan Crime Commission of New Orleans.
-He previously served as an Adjunct Professor of Trial Advocacy at Tulane Law School.
+He previously served for 20 years as an Adjunct Professor of Trial Advocacy at Tulane Law School.